 - Collectively define the criteria required for a lead to enter and exit each stage of the funnel removing any gray areas or ambiguity as to when a lead should move from stage to stage.
 You can use some variation of BANT, GPCT, Lead Scoring and specific conversion events to define the criteria for each stage.

 - Build this into your CRM and ensure that the information is being captured and entered regularly by both marketing and sales for every lead.

 - Setup reporting so that you know how long each lead is in each stage of the funnel.
 By understanding which leads aren’t moving as fast as your business might feel they should, you can in turn focus on leads that have the potential to move to the next stage and then work collectively to solve for these leads possessing the most potential.

-- Create segmented email marketing nurture paths that sales can have at their disposal including an agreed upon process so that sales can access these nurture paths when their outreach has gone unresponded to.
+- Create segmented email marketing nurture paths that are readily available to sales, along with an agreed-upon process for sales to access these nurture paths when their outreach goes unanswered.

 - Create a marketing & sales SLA ultimately solving for the question, “What happens next?”
 Who does what and when?
 New scenarios will always arise and a lead management process fostering internal collaboration is key as your company should be constantly working through questions like: